Origins of the labor movement in Spain: Progressive biennium (1854-1856)

 On June 30, 1854, the pronouncement known as the Vicalvarada broke out, which began the progressive biennium.
-The first city to join was Barcelona, where on July 14 an uprising began in which the workers played a prominent role, who for the first time did so by declaring a strike - which had already had a precedent on March 29.
-The following day there was several factory fires using the new cotton spinning machines called Selfactins.
-In one of the attacks, according to the British consul, the owner of the factory, his son and its foreman were killed.
-Three people were arrested and, accused of having participated in the fires, were shot.
-The captain general ordered on the 18th that the workers return to work but the spinners maintained the strike, getting the captain general to prohibit the use of the selfactins and to order that they be replaced with other, older and less efficient spinning machines called mule-jennies, although the manufacturers ignored it.
-Only after the arrival of the new civil governor Pascual Madoz on August 11, a provisional agreement was reached that ended the strike.
-The spinners got half an hour more time in the lunch break, which meant reducing the weekly hours from 75 to 72.
+The first city to join was Barcelona, where on July 14 an uprising began in which the workers played a prominent role, who for the first time did so by declaring a strike.
+The outcomes was that the spinners got half an hour more time in the lunch break, which meant reducing the weekly hours from 75 to 72.

 There was also an important labor participation in the uprising in Malaga, forcing the civil and military governors to leave the city.
 A Board elected by universal suffrage was then formed, and the workers went on strike for several days until they achieved the wage increases they were asking for.